FAIRmat-NFDI/nomad-openbis/README.md

 Nomad's internal-only handler for interacting with PyBIS.
 Caution: do not use this package directly.

+If you want to integrate openbis in nomad, please refer to the nomad [documentation](https://nomad-lab.eu/prod/v1/staging/docs/howto/manage/eln.html#integration-of-third-party-elns) on integration of third party ELNs.

 ### Install

 You should create a virtual environment.